Many Black and Mixed Heritage children wait longer to be adopted, or never secure a permanent home.

 This includes concerns around people feeling that their housing is not adequate, finances are not in a good enough position or worries about their age.

-At a time when national statistics reveal that black and mixed heritage children wait the longest for an adoptive family, we want to raise awareness that the key attributes for adopting a child is providing a loving, safe, stable home and that factors such as occupation, salary and the size of someone’s home, are not important.
+At a time when national statistics reveal that Black and Mixed Heritage children wait the longest for an adoptive family, we want to raise awareness that the key attributes for adopting a child is providing a loving, safe, stable home and that factors such as occupation, salary and the size of someone’s home, are not important.

 Watch our short film about black adoption.